KennyClayton/Capstone-Back-End/README.md

 - HTML

-## Installations and Startup
+## Installations

-To run this application on your device, you'll need to install Git and Node.js from https://git-scm.com/ and https://nodejs.org/en/download
+**To run this application on your device, you'll need to install Git and Node.js from https://git-scm.com/ and https://nodejs.org/en/download**

 1. Next, clone the repository by opening Git Bash and running this command:
     ```bash